Once you get to Italy: What to Do

 b) to enroll in the second year you need to have passed in the period from 11/aug of previous year till 10/aug of the present year at least 10 CFUs to be eligible for the minimum tax (that means in practice 2 exams, 6CFUs each).

 To enroll in the third year (i.e. the first “out-of-course” year) you need to have passed 25 CFUs to get a tax discount.
 After the third year no tax discounts are allowed.

 If instead you got an ERGO scholarship, you must pass at least 30CFU (i.e. normally 5 courses, 6CFU each) every year to have your scholarship renewed.

 For problems related to finding accommodation in Parma, you can contact the “WELCOME OFFICE ” (SERVIZIO ACCOGLIENZA), Piazzale San Francesco, 3 (in the centre of town), email: email@example.com , Telephone: +39 0521 034150; contact person Mrs Tiziana Cordaro.
 The welcome office website is: http://cai.unipr.it/it/accoglienza-e-sportello-alloggi/accoglienza—english-version/156/.

 A comprehensive university guide for foreign students in Parma is the “welcome package for Erasmus and international students”, which can be downloaded together with other general university information at the link https://www.unipr.it/en/prepare-your-arrival-parma.

 All classes and other academic activities of the course in Communication Engineering are held on Campus.

-The Campus, officially named “Parco Area delle Scienze”, is located six kilometers south of the town centre and is reached by a bus service (no. 7, 14 or 21) in 15-20 min from the town centre.
+The Campus, officially named “Parco Area delle Scienze”, is located six kilometers south of the town centre and is reached by a bus service (no. 7, 21, or campus express) in 15-20 min from the town centre.